-When you have successfully completed of part two or the Diploma in Criminology and Sociology you will have built on your previous knowledge and experience.
-You will have developed skills of enquiry in criminology and sociology and different approaches to problem-solving.
+When you have successfully completed of part two or the Diploma in Sociology you will have built on your previous knowledge and experience.
+You will have developed skills of enquiry in sociology and different approaches to problem-solving using qualitative or quantitative methods.
 You will also be able to identify the limitations of your knowledge.

-You must take six 15-credit core modules.
-You must choose one methods module (15 credits) and one remaining sociology module (15 credits)
+You must take five 15-credit core modules.
+You must choose one methods module (15 credits) and two modules (30 credits) from sociology core elective modules.